dft-dutoit/XPOT/README.md

 pip install --upgrade .
 ```

-After this - you must install pacemaker, gap_fit, fitSNAP, and/or mace yourself, for fitting to work properly.
+After this - you must install pacemaker, gap_fit, and/or fitSNAP yourself, for fitting to work properly.

-Python Packages:
+Required Python Packages:
 - LAMMPS python interface
 - scikit-optimize
 - numpy